CTPSSTAFF/going-postal/README.md

 of the HTML returned by the USPS's Find USPS Locations page will likely render the extraction logic invalid, and in need of being rewritten. _Caveat emptor._

-Respectfully submitted,
+## Colophon
-Ben Krepp (bkrepp@ctps.org)
+Author: Ben Krepp (bkrepp@ctps.org)
-15 December 2020 A.D.
+Last revision 15 December 2020
+Location: Cyberspace